davidjbradshaw/iframe-resizer/README.md

 The _[iframe-resizer](https://iframe-resizer.com)_ library aims to take away the pain points with using iframes.
 It will resize your iframe to match the size of your content and then monitor the iframe to ensure that it is always the perfect size.

+### Reliable Resizing

-As browsers don’t provide a single consistently reliable method to calculate content size, _iframe-resizer_ automatically inspects your page and selects the best value for your content every time it detects something changed.
+As browsers don't provide a single consistently reliable method to calculate content size, _iframe-resizer_ automatically inspects your page and selects the best value for your content every time it detects something changed.

+### High Performance

+To ensure minimal impact on your site, _iframe-resizer_ is highly optimised and utilizes [Set Theory](https://en.wikipedia.org/wiki/Set_theory) to ensure it only checks the page elements that effect the sizing of your iframes.

+Even on the most complex pages, _iframe-resizer_ aims to detect changes to both HTML and CSS, calculate the revised content dimensions and update the iframe in sub millisecond time.

+### Cross Domain

 Supports both internal (same-domain) and external (cross-domain) iframes via a simple JS file that is designed to be a zero impact guest on the sites hosting it.

 ### Extended API